How 6 personal finance bloggers make money blogging

 First off it’s worth noting that on Bobby’s income report he combines his ads and sponsored posts income.
 I have split it for the purpose of this pie chart leaving a higher amount in the ads section because he explained that his sponsored post income is lower than his ad income.

-As you can see Bobby also has a few other income streams the other bloggers don’t.
 Staff writing and coaching.
 This is great because the diversification adds extra income security.
 He did write that he plans to stop coaching in favour of the more passive income like affiliates.

 Pageviews: 45,000